OwaisHu55ain/Learn-Today/Programming_with_Python/Basics_of_Python.md

 # Introduction to Python Programming
 ## Definition
 **Programming**
-Programming it the ability to provide a computer with a set of instruction in a particular language that it can understand and perform those operation and task.
+Programming is the process of giving a computer a specific set of instructions in a particular language that it can comprehend and execute, enabling it to perform a desired operation or task.

 **Python**